sergio11/fake_news_classifier/README.md

-# 🎨 Fighting Misinformation: Source-Based Fake News Classification 🕵️‍♂️
+# 📰 Fighting Misinformation: Source-Based Fake News Classification 🕵️‍♂️

-## 🔧 Project Overview
 Fake news spreads like wildfire in today’s fast-paced digital world.
 This project focuses on **classifying news by type and label** using a source-based approach.
 By leveraging structured data and machine learning, we aim to combat misinformation and bring transparency to online news.

 ## 📊 About the Dataset